 Physical Education Prize

-Awarded annually to a student who exhibits positive effort, motivation and athletic spirit in physical education.
+Awarded annually to a student who exhibits positive effort, motivation and athletic spirit in Physical Education.

 Physics Prize